Jewellery Quarter: Downturn and redevelopment

-The Partnership meet twice a year to discuss progress made under their 'Charter of Renaissance'.
-The aim is to transform the area into a hub for creative businesses along with facilities for people to live there.
-One of the initiatives being used in the area for creative businesses is the loaning of free display cabinets to businesses.
-However, residents and employees in the Quarter have criticised the council's lack of progress in developing the Jewellery Quarter into a hub for creative businesses.
+The partnership met twice a year to discuss progress made under a 'Charter of Renaissance', the aim being to transform the area into a hub for creative businesses and residents.
+Initiatives included the loaning of display cabinets to businesses for free.

-In April 2003, the neighbourhood forum published a manifesto named Time To Polish The Gem in an attempt to draw attention to the issue.
-Manufacturers in the area have also complained that the rise in rents have made it difficult for them to remain.
-These complaints were published by the Jewellery Quarter Association Inc.
+In April 2003, the neighbourhood forum published a manifesto named Time To Polish The Gem in an attempt to draw attention to local issues.
+Manufacturers complained that the rise in rents have made it difficult for them to remain in situ, and the grievances were published by the Jewellery Quarter Association Inc.

+Work on a new Neighbourhood Development Plan for the Jewellery Quarter started in 2014, but administrative issues saw the project transfer to ownership of a new group, the Jewellery Quarter Development Trust (JQDT) in 2019.

+In May 2022, the Jewellery Quarter Neighbourhood Plan was eventually published setting out a new vision for the area.
+In July 2023 referendums were held in which the recommendations were accepted by local residents and businesses.